kefniark/kaaya-cardgame/README.md

 # Card game

-Simple card game design mostly for AI testing and ML experimentation (not designed to be real card game).
+Simple card game design mostly for AI testing and ML experimentation (not designed to be a real card game).

 [Play Here !!!](https://kefniark.github.io/kaaya-cardgame/dist/)